Skip to content

 If your GPS source is IP-geolocation (low accuracy), the distance threshold is doubled automatically and a yellow banner appears in the diagnostics panel.

-MQTT behavior: Skipped entirely for MQTT-only nodes when global or per-node MQTT ignore is active.
-For hybrid nodes (heard via both RF and MQTT), the anomaly still fires but a yellow advisory note suggests enabling MQTT filtering as a first step before adjusting node placement.
+MQTT behavior: Skipped entirely for MQTT-only nodes (heard_via_mqtt_only).
+For hybrid nodes (heard via both RF and MQTT), the anomaly still fires but a yellow advisory note suggests enabling MQTT filtering as a first diagnostic step before adjusting node placement.

 Error variant (duplication rate):